Parkes (NSW)

 Parkes features high concentrations of lone person households, with a higher-than-average median household size

-Family households comprise 66.6% of all households, including 25.5% couples with children, 27.2% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 33.4%, with lone person households at 30.9% and group households comprising 2.6%.
-The median household size is 2.4 people, larger than the Rest of NSW average of 2.3.
+Family households constitute 66.6% of all households, including 25.5% couples with children, 27.2% couples without children, and 12.9% single parent families.
+Non-family households comprise the remaining 33.4%, with lone person households at 30.9% and group households making up 2.6% of the total.
+The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households